robtweed/golgi/TUTORIAL.md

 specified target Element (*append_target_element*).
 The *Golgi* Context object, available within the current Component as *this.context*, should also be specified as the third argument).

+- *this.addStateMap(state_property_name)*

+  This method is described in detail in the next section.
+It is used to add a data-binding state map to the component.
+Note that the *state_property_name* value should be unique to the specific instance of the Component.

 <br/>
 <div align="right">
   <b><a href="#index">back to top</a></b>